 If you have a mixed breed dog, try to learn as much as you can about their ancestry, as this may offer some guidance as to their exercise needs.
-And, of course, keep in mind that your dog’s exercise needs will decline somewhat as they grow into senior-hood.
+And, of course, remember that your dog’s exercise needs will decline somewhat as they grow into seniorhood.
 If you’re still uncertain, consult your vet or your behavioral consultant.

 Indoor stimulation is important too — even a few 5-10 minute ball-throwing sessions a day can provide some much-needed bursts of exercise and stimulation.
 And puzzle toys, chew toys, and interactive games can provide mental stimulation as well, and that can be just as important.

-Here’s the bottom line: You need to determine how much exercise your dog needs, and make sure they get it.
+Here’s the bottom line: You need to determine how much exercise your dog needs and ensure they get it.
 A dog that gets the right amount of exercise, play, and stimulation is far less likely to be aggressive.
-And if your lifestyle or environment don't allow you to provide your pup with the right amount or intensity of exercise, then rehoming your pup — as painful as that might be — is probably the best solution.
+And if your lifestyle or environment doesn't allow you to provide your pup with the right amount or intensity of exercise, then rehoming your pup — as painful as that might be — is probably the best solution.

 Understand Why (and When) Your Dog Gets Aggressive